Varuna, Mysore: Landmarks

 The housing colony called Lal Bahadhur Shastri Nagar is only three kilometers from Varuna village.
 J.S.S.
 Layout is within four km.
 Shanthaveri gopal Gowda Nagar is also within four km from Varuna.
 Varuna is surrounded by Nanjangud, T.Narasipur and Shrirangapattana taluks.
 The nearest cities are Mysore and Nanjangud.

 Temples

 Varuna village has Basveshwara Temple and a statue of Lord Basvanna founder of Lingayat society.
 The village has ancient temples which are built by cholas.
 The village is near Sutturu Mutt is the spiritual center of Lingayath community of Karnataka state.
 The mutt runs more than 300 schools in India and abroad.

 Post office

 There is a post office in Varuna and the postal code is 570010.
-The post office is called PTC Campus because there is a postal training cente there.
+The post office is called PTC Campus because there is a postal training center there.

 Access

 The nearest railway station is Mysore.
 The nearest airport is Mandakali.
 There are direct roads from Bannur, Mysore, Nanjangud and T.Narasipur.